hjfrunblog/hjfrunblog.github.io/docs/internal/resume.md

 The project will help senior leaders explore the actions needed to reduce carbon emissions by half by 2030 to avoid the most serious permanent effects of climate change.
 Based on scientifically supported viewpoints and insights, the project provides comprehensive information on decarbonization pathways in a one-stop shop.

 My main responsibility in this project is the development of the front-end Web app.
-Based on the Vue framework.
-Combined with D3js, a large number of rich charts are drawn.
+Based on the **Vue** framework.
+Combined with **D3js**, a large number of rich charts are drawn.
 The data obtained from the background is displayed using charts and a series of interactive operations are carried out.
-Some of the back- end APIs of this project use a CMS named Strapi.
+Some of the back- end APIs of this project use a CMS named **Strapi**.

 <div class="project-record">
   <div>Digital insights Creation Engine（DICE）</div>